wp-plugins/rich-contact-widget/readme.txt

 You can also display a static image map of your location, linking to the address' Google Maps page, and display a download link for a vCard.

 More informations on microdatas microformats can be found here :

 *   http://schema.org
 *   http://microformats.org

 Feedbacks and suggestions for improvement are greatly appreciated !
+You can go to github to help : https://github.com/Tabrisrp/rich-contact-widget

 Rich Contact Widget requires PHP5 to work !

 Credits for translation :

 * Slovak by <a href="http://webhostinggeeks.com/blog/">WebHostingGeeks.com</a>

 == Installation ==